 Some companies use private chat services to keep employees connected

-- You can use a service like Atlassian or Slack to create a private chatroom for your business.
+- You can use a service such as Slack to create a private chatroom or message board for your business.

-- Your chatroom is a good place to share information and answer quick questions.
+- Your chatroom is a good place to share information and quickly answer questions other members of staff may have.

 - Because everyone in your team or business can see it, a private chatroom helps bring your people together.